 A Story of Serendipity

-as told by Kelly Petrie, owner of Maitri Center
+by Kelly Petrie, founder of Maitri Center

 When you visit the Maitri Center, you will notice this painting of Truman the sea turtle gracing the walls.
 His home at the center is truly a story of serendipity at its finest!

-The painting was created by my talented longtime friend, Toril Booker-Fisher, who I have always admired as a role model of compassion and generosity.
+The painting was created by my longtime, talented friend, Toril Booker-Fisher, who I have always admired as a role model of compassion and generosity.
 She embodies maitri to the fullest!
 She painted Truman as part of what she calls her Wallflower Series of Endangered Species.
 He is one of many stunning pieces featuring endangered animals represented against a backdrop of floral “wallpaper”.

 A week or so later, Toril and her husband came to visit us from Sheboygan and secretly brought the painting with them to give to Glenn.
 At this point, he decided not to wait until Christmas, but gave it to me early because he thought I might like to consider it for my new space.
-I was completely surprised!
+I was completely stunned!

 After letting it sink in a bit, and remembering my little friend's imaginary play, I felt like there was something really special about sea turtles showing up in my world unexpectedly like this.
 So I became curious and looked up the symbolic meaning of sea turtles.
 I found this lovely description from https://www.tanyacasteel.com/project/sea-turtle/: